Artvin: History

 Artifacts dating back to the Bronze Age and even earlier have been found.
 The area was part of the kingdom of Colchis and part of the Greater Armenia but was always vulnerable to invasions, first the Scythians from across the Caucasus, then the Muslim armies led by Habib, son of Caliph Uthman who controlled the area from 853 AD to 1023 when it was conquered by the Byzantines from the Sac Emirate linked to the Abbasids.

 The Principalities of Tao-Klarjeti arose out of the turmoils of the Muslim conquests in the Caucasus in the 7th and 8th centuries, succeeding the early medieval Kingdom of Iberia and latter leading unification of Georgian Kingdom.
 For a long time the region became a cultural safe-house and one of the most important religious centers of Georgia.

 The Seljuk Turks of Alp Arslan conquered the area in 1064 AD; but soon, it was briefly recaptured by the Georgians with the help of the Byzantines.
-But in 1081 Turkish forces led by Saltukoğlu Beylik managed to take it back with the aid of Melikşah.
-With the collapse of the Seljuks, the Artvin area came under the control of the Ildeniz tribe of the Anatolian Turkish beyliks.
+But in 1081 Turkish forces led by Saltukoğlu Beylik managed to take it back with the aid of Malik-Shah I. With the collapse of the Seljuks, the Artvin area came under the control of the Ildeniz tribe of the Anatolian Turkish beyliks.

 The Kingdom of Georgia regained control over the region through Georgian-Seljuk wars.
 Taking advantage of Georgia's weakness through Mongol invasions, Turkmens started their incursions into south-western Georgia.
 The largely Georgian population of the region called on lord of Samtskhe, to assist them against the Turkmens.
 By the mid-13th century, the Jaqelis realm thus incorporated most of the mountainous areas of north eastern Anatolia.
-Various Turkish clans fought for control over the area and this continued until the Safavids ultimately took advantage of the infighting and conquered the area in 1502.
+Various Turkmen clans fought for control over the area and this continued until the Safavids ultimately took advantage of the infighting and conquered the area in 1502.